France–Kazakhstan relations

 France–Kazakhstan relations are the diplomatic relations between France and Kazakhstan.
+France has an embassy in Astana and a consulate-general in Almaty.
+Kazakhstan has an embassy in Paris.
 Both nations are members of the Organization for Security and Co-operation in Europe.

 History

 After the Dissolution of the Soviet Union, Kazakhstan became an independent nation in December 1991.
 France and Kazakhstan established diplomatic relations on 25 January 1992, with France becoming the first European nation to recognize Kazakhstan.
 In September 1993, French President François Mitterrand paid an official visit to Kazakhstan.
 In June 2008, both nations signed a strategic partnership agreement and in 2010, both nations created a joint presidential commission, establishing yearly visits by both heads of state and arranging for yearly consultations between ministers of foreign affairs of both nations, beginning in 2011.

 In 2008, France transferred its embassy from the former capital of Almaty to the country's new capital of Astana.
 In 2010, the two countries created a Franco-Kazakh Presidential Commission, which takes the form of an annual meeting between the two Heads of State.
-The Alliance Française operates two centers in Kazakhstan, in Astana and in Almaty.
+The Alliance Française operates four centers in Kazakhstan, in Astana, Almaty, Shymkent and Karaganda.
 In 2017, both nations celebrated 25 years of diplomatic relations.
 That same year, France participated in the Expo 2017 being held in Astana.

-In 2021, Kylian Mbappe scored his first hat-trick for France as the reigning world champions secured their place at next year's World Cup in Qatar in style by thrashing Kazakhstan 8-0.
-Sadly Kazakhstan are just not very good at all.